-EDU 572C FIELD PRACTICUM III (SECONDARY SCIENCE)
+FIELD PRACTICUM III (SECONDARY SCIENCE) FDU 572C

-Field experience in a classroom of a local high school under the guidance and supervision of an experienced teacher and university supervisor.
-This field experience will consist of 120 contact hours (6 hours per day, two days per week) over a ten-week period.
-Prerequisite: EDU 520C.
+Field experience in a science classroom of a local high school under the guidance and supervision of an experienced teacher and university supervisor.
+This field experience will consist of 60 contact hours (6 hours per day, one day per week OR 3 hours per day twice a week) over a ten week period.
 Concurrent enrollment: EDU 572.
 Fall, annually.